majguo/java-on-azure-samples/quarkus/quarkus-on-asa.md

 ## Deploy to ASA Standard consumption and dedicated plan

-The port that liveness / readiness probes of the ASA Standard consumption and dedicated plan will detect is `8080`, which is the default http port for Quarkus app.
+The port that liveness / readiness probes of the ASA Standard consumption and dedicated plan will detect is `8080` (note that currently there is a UI issue where `1025` is displayed as port number, which has been reported to the ASA team and will be fixed soon), and it is also the default http port for Quarkus app.
 Open the configuration file `src/main/resources/application.properties` and make sure it's in one of the following cases:

 * No explicit configuration for `quarkus.http.port`, for example: